Placeholder div for background image

 Headed to campus?
 Check out these additional tips:

-- Review your auto insurance for towing distance and rentals or look into an AAA policy
+- Review your auto insurance for towing distance and rentals or look into a roadside assistance policy

 If you’re bringing a car to campus, make sure to review your auto insurance policy before you move.
 Car issues can happen unexpectedly, so it is important to know what’s covered in the event you experience car troubles.